FusedKush/typescript-toolkit/tools/README.md

 #### `[<-n | --namespace> <Namespace>]`
-Specifies the name of the new namespace.
+Specifies the name of the new Namespace.

 When specified, the script will **not** prompt the user for any input, requiring the command-line options to be used to specify the [description](#-d----description-description) and [markdown description](#-m----markdown-description-markdown-description), if desired.

 #### `[<-d | --description> <Description>]`
-Specifies the description of the new namespace.
+Specifies the description of the new Namespace.

 #### `[<-m | --markdown-description> <Markdown Description>]`
-Specifies the markdown description of the new namespace.
+Specifies the markdown description of the new Namespace.

+#### `[<-t | --target-version> <Target Version>]`
+Specifies the target version the new Namespace is to be added in.